azizkhanp/interview-questions/README.md

 **transit gateway** :
     Connect multiple VPCs and on-premises networks through a single central gateway.

+inline policy:
+   Inline policies are directly attached to a specific user, group, or role.
+Managed Policy: Can be attached to multiple entities

+ VPC Endpoint in AWS allows you to privately connect your VPC to supported AWS services and VPC endpoint services without going through the public internet
+If your EC2 instance is in a private subnet (no Internet Gateway/NAT Gateway) and you want it to access S3, the best and secure way is to use a VPC Gateway Endpoint for S3. private-link vs vpc-endpoint:

+ALB vs NLB

 Diff b/w NAT gateway vs NAT instance https://medium.com/@smt.dubey/aws-nat-gateway-nat-instance-8e31972df1cf